 The key thing to remember is there is no one universally perfect pillow for all pregnant women (I wish!).
 For some, this is their first pregnancy and they won’t know what feels good from one trimester to the next.
 For others, this might be round two or three, and even though they know what’s helped in the past, there may be new challenges or discomforts.
 It’s helpful to keep an open mind and be willing to try several options in order to find the right pillow for people’s needs.

 One of the main reasons — if not the main reason — many women choose to use a pillow specifically designed for pregnancy is to stay as comfortable as possible.

-People who have already experienced pregnancy and childbirth know that you need all the sleep you can get before birth.
-You start parenthood with a sleep deficit from the time spent laboring and delivering your child.
+People who have already experienced pregnancy and childbirth know that they need all the sleep they can get before birth.
+People start parenthood with a sleep deficit from the time spent laboring and delivering their child.
 And once they actually arrive?
 Anywhere near eight hours of sleep will probably be hard to achieve for at least the first few months.

 “When you’re pregnant, it can be tough to get solid sleep for a number of reasons,” say the experts at National Sleep Foundation (NSF).
 “One major cause of restlessness: As the baby grows — and as you grow — it may get harder to find a comfortable position at night.”

 Luckily, a specialized pregnancy pillow may be able to swoop in and save the day (or night).

 “A good pregnancy pillow can relieve pressure on the spine, back, and hips while improving the alignment of the hip, shoulder, and spine,” according to the Parenting Healthy Babies website.
 “A pregnancy pillow is instrumental in preventing an expecting woman from sleeping on her stomach in an uncomfortable and dangerous position.”